CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions_gnu-linux_system.md

 * A `volume`, `disk`, or `hard disk` with at least 100 gb of free space

+#System

-We are going to assume an `ubuntu` gnu-linux system, please, do the appropiate changes of the name of the next list of packages if you are using a distribution different of `ubuntu`:
+We are going to assume an `ubuntu` gnu-linux system, please, do the appropiate changes of the name of the list of packages or commands if you are using a distribution different of `ubuntu`:

+## Packages

 * openssh-server
 * nano